basho/basho_docs/content/riak/ts/1.3.0/using/riakshell.md

 To get started using riak shell:

 1\.
 Locate your riak_shell.config configuration file.
 It will be in the `/etc/riak` directory with the other Riak TS configuration files.
-On Apple Mac OS X, the configuration files are in the `riak-ts-1.3.0/etc` directory.
+On Mac OS X, the configuration files are in the `riak-ts-1.3.0/etc` directory.

 2\.
 Open the configuration file, riak_shell.config, and add your nodename and IP address to `nodes`: